pypa/build/docs/explanation/how-it-works.rst

 This "build wheel from sdist" strategy ensures your sdist is complete.
 If files are missing from the sdist, the wheel build will fail, alerting you to the problem.

+If the positional argument is a ``.tar.gz`` rather than a directory, the default is **wheel-only**: build checks the archive, extracts it into a temporary directory, and runs the wheel build against the extracted source.
+There is no sdist step.
+The archive already is an sdist, and PEP 517 has no hook for turning one sdist into another, so ``--sdist`` against an sdist errors out.

 ***************************
  Build Isolation Explained
 ***************************